cdaein/vite-plugin-ssam-git/README.md

 ## Example

+If you're using Ssam with `npm create ssam`, this plugin is already set up.
 If you want to use this plugin in your own setup, here is a bare minimum example:

 ```js
 const canvas = document.createElement("canvas");